Proxy Server: Definition and Use

 Geolocation note

-It is important to assume that not every proxy is equally suitable for every goal.
-To minimize errors and improve stability, the resource has to match the protocol, geography and expected session duration.
+Not every proxy is suitable for every task.
+To reduce errors and improve stability, choose addresses based on the required protocol, geography, and session duration.

 7.1.
 Protocol Compatibility (HTTP vs. HTTPS/SOCKS)